Construction industry may need to recruit from abroad to fill jobs - Central Bank

 The article is part of the Central bank’s Quarterly Bulletin for 2018.

-It also found the profile of workers has changed in the industry, with those employed in the construction sector older, more likely to be Irish nationals and have higher levels of education than a decade ago.
+It also found the profile of workers has changed in the industry, with those now employed older, more likely to be Irish nationals and with higher levels of education than a decade ago.

 Following the crash in the property market, employment in the industry fell to 83,400 in 2012, from a high of 236,800 recorded in 2007.
 That represented a 65 per cent drop.